tenwit/docker-demos/dgoss/tdd/runsheet.md

 Big picture, DevOps seems to be all about testing.
 It pretty much tells us to
 - use automated checks to measure how fit-for-purpose our applications and infrastructure are, and
 - to share the results widely in order to foster a lean culture.
-There, I think I've squeezed all of CALMS in a single sentence! ;) Have a policy of designing your checks to be easily consumed by all stakeholders.
+All of CALMS in a single sentence! ;)
+Have a policy of designing your checks to be easily consumed by all stakeholders.
 Easy to read, easy to consume.
 Share, and enjoy.

 ## Why TDD for infrastructure code?

 Honestly: for exactly the same reasons as for application code.

 In my opinion, TDD is primarily a specification technique.
-It does provide validation, it affects design and it drives development, but its most important affect on how I create software is that is changes the questions I ask myself.
+It does provide validation, it affects design and it drives development, but its most important effect on how I create software is that is changes the questions I ask myself.
 Instead of asking "how do I solve this problem?", I ask questions like "what is the smallest problem I can solve" and "what am I _really_ trying to achieve?"
 There are lots of side effects to this change in perspective:
 - There's fewer tests: one per problem (approximately...).
 - Each test is catching something that no other test will catch.
 - There's less code, and less code to break.
-- Since they're written as specs, thye're self-documenting and phrased in a way that allows them to be used as documentation and (in case of failure) as an error report.
+- Since they're written as specs, they're self-documenting and phrased in a way that allows them to be used as documentation and (in case of failure) as an error report.
 - They can be more easily pair- or mob-developed by cross-functional teams because they're not reverse-engineered from code, the way may of us write our unit tests.
 - Involving the test- and ops-specialists at this stage fosters the right culture: shared responsibility, shared interest and shared solution creation.
 - Having this broader range of inputs into test developerment helps ensure the right language is developed and consistently used by the team and with the other stakeholders.